4Catalyzer/react-static-page-webpack-plugin/README.md

 # ReactStaticPageWebpackPlugin

-A webpack that generates an html page from a react component
+A webpack plugin that generates an html page from a react component

 ## Usage